-It took her a while to get there, but Gal Gadot has finally seen sense about that infamous "Imagine" video.
+It took her a while to get there, but Gal Gadot finally saw sense about that infamous "Imagine" video.

 Explaining that she had been in isolation for six days, the Wonder Woman star admitted that the experience had left her feeling “philosophical”.
 So much so that she was inspired to rally her friends (from afar, of course) and get them all to sing a line from one of John Lennon’s most famous hits.
 Sounds bizarre writing it down, is even more bizarre watching it play out in real-time.